SERVE Program Information

-SERVE students must obtain a Certificate of Clearance from the CTC and a valid TB Test prior to registering for SERVE and Requesting Placement through the S4@ The Beach online system.
+SERVE students must obtain a Certificate of Clearance from the CTC (or other CTC clearance) and a valid TB Test prior to registering for SERVE and Requesting Placement through the S4@ The Beach online system.
 Information on How to get cleared can be found by clicking on SERVE Clearance Information.

 Registration for SERVE for EDEL 200 and EDEL 300 are done online through the S4@ The Beach online system.
 Log in to the system using your CSULB Beach ID and submit the registration form.
 Students must upload proof of a valid Certificate of Clearance and TB Test as part of the registration process.
 Click here for step by step instruction on how to register for SERVE on S4@ The Beach.

 Candidates that currently work in an elementary setting may request to use their position for their SERVE placement if their position meets the SERVE Placement Conditions (see below).

 You will need to do the following to request your school site: